Nice to meet you.

 When reflecting on the networking event, consider what you did well, what could have gone better, and how you plan to improve in the future.
 A great way to become better at networking is to explore various opportunities outside your normal circles.

 The best connections can sometimes be found in the most unexpected places.
-Go out of your comfort zone.
-Try new experiences and you could be surprised at the results!
+Step outside your comfort zone and try new experiences—you might be surprised at the results!

 Planning your next networking event?